Camping alone might not seem like a natural idea for many, as we often think of camping as an experience we share with friends and family.

 However, it can be an opportunity to connect with yourself as much as connect with nature.
-It can present you with challenges and thoughts you might not be familiar with in an increasingly distracted and hyper-connected world.
+It can present you with challenges and experiences you might not be familiar with in an increasingly distracted and hyper-connected world.

 Simply put, the fact that there are no other people around you makes for an entirely unique camping adventure.

-The absence of noisy chatter, laughter, complaining, or arguing provides a peaceful tranquility when camping solo.
-You are on your own and have time to exist in the present moment, as well as connect with nature around you.
+The absence of noisy chatter, complaining, or arguing provides peaceful tranquility when camping solo.
+You are on your own and have time to exist in the present moment, without the constant connectivity of our digital lives.

-To add to the nature-focused experience that a solo camping trip provides, there is the liberating aspect of being alone with your thoughts.
-They are free to wander and develop without boundaries or limitations.
-For some people this might be a really enjoyable experience, but others might be challenged to face their fears of being alone in the wild!
+To add to the nature-focused experience that a solo camping trip provides, it can be liberating to find such quiet solitude.
+Your thoughts are free to wander without boundaries or limitations.
+For some people, this might be a really enjoyable experience, but others might struggle to face their fears of being alone in the wild!

 Ultimately, no matter where your mind wanders, a solo camping trip can be a cleansing and grounding experience.

-At the same time, there are a load of other practical challenges ahead of you that you should be preparedto face while on your own.
+At the same time, there are practical challenges that you should be prepared to face while on your own.

 No matter if you're camping for the first time or if you have plenty of experience with friends and family, doing everything on your own can be daunting.
 From preparing food to building a fire, it's difficult without a spare set of hands.
 Fortunately, iKamper roof top tents are a breeze to set up even when you're camping solo!

-Even though it can be challenging, we definitely recommend that you try camping alone and immersing yourself in nature entirely.
-But we won't recommend you go without first providing some expert tips on how to make your first solo trip a success!
+Despite the challenges, we definitely recommend that you try camping alone and immersing yourself in nature entirely.
+But we won't recommend you go without first offering some expert tips on how to make your first solo trip a success!

 1. Leave No Trace

 The most important rule in camping is to leave your overnight spot just as you found it.
 In other words, minimize your impact on the natural areas you visit; take only pictures and leave only footprints.
-Leaving trash behind should never even be considered - remember the saying "only trash litters!"
-Many people don't know that even compostable leftovers rot much slower in certain certain climates and particularly in high mountain areas than in valleys.
-The bacteria that break down compost need a warm environment (plus air and water), which can be elusive in many camping spots at certain times of the year.
+Leaving trash behind should never even be considered.
+Many people don't know that even compostable leftovers break down much slower in certain climates, particularly in high mountain areas than in valleys.
+The bacteria that break down compost need a warm environment (plus air and water), which can be elusive in many camping spots throughout the year.
 Taking your responsibility one step further, be a role model and pack out any leftover garbage from others that you may find.

 2. Respect Wildlife

-As a camper in the wild, consider yourself a guest in nature; you should behave accordingly and try to preserve the natural living conditions for wild plants and animals as much as possible.
+As a camper in the wild, consider yourself a guest in nature.
+You should behave accordingly and try to preserve the natural living conditions for wild plants and animals as much as possible.
 Therefore, avoid noise during the twilight hours, when most wild animals are active and particularly susceptible to disturbance.
 You wouldn't want uninvited guests trampling loudly through your bedroom at home!
 Don't be the noisy neighbor.

 3. Choose Your Camping Spot Carefully

 When choosing a place to spend the night, stick with durable surfaces to park your vehicle and set up your roof top tent.
-Some ideal areas would be existing trails and campsites, gravel, rock, snow, dry grasses, or other areas where vegetation is absent.
-You should also be careful of mosquitoes near bodies of water.
-It's best to choose a dry, well-protected place that's neither on a main road nor on private property.
+Ideal areas would be existing trails and campsites, gravel, rock, snow, or other areas where vegetation is absent.
+You should also be careful of mosquitoes near standing bodies of water.
+It's best to choose a dry, well-protected place that's neither located on a main road nor on private property.
 You should also be careful when staying overnight near cities, along highways, or near bars and other locations that are prone to traffic.

 4. Don't Just Light a Fire

-Before going on your trip, do some research about possible forest fire hazards and the area you're planning to camp in.
+Before going on your trip, do some research about possible forest fire hazards or burn bans for the area you're planning to camp in.
 Open fires are sometimes prohibited in protected areas and forests, so plan accordingly.
 In addition, observe regional and seasonal regulations that may change throughout the year.
 If fires are allowed, keep them small and be especially careful in drought conditions.
 Always use a safe camping stove for cooking, such as the Aioks.

 5. Plan Ahead and Prepare

-If you plan to go camping alone in the wild, being well prepared is imperative and often a matter of survival.
+If you plan to go camping alone in the wild, being well prepared is often a matter of survival.
 Make sure you know what kind of weather to expect and pack your gear accordingly.
 Ensure that you have enough food for the duration of your stay, with some extra in case of emergencies.
-Bring a first aid kit for medical emergencies, and make sure you that someone knows that you are camping solo, the coordinates of your location, and when to expect you back.
-Another less-discussed but equally important topic is that of an outdoor toilet.
+Bring a first aid kit for medical emergencies, and tell a friend or family member that you are camping solo, the coordinates of your location, and when to expect you back.
+Another less-discussed, but equally important topic is that of an outdoor toilet.
 Choose a place that is at least 200 feet away from your campsite, a trail, or a water source.
 Make sure the hole you dig is at least 8 inches deep, and cover the hole well when you're done.
 Use hand sanitizer, and take your toilet paper with you in a garbage bag.
 Although biodegradable, toilet paper can take as long as a month to break down in the wild, even longer if buried, so pack it out.

 6. Don't Do It For the 'Gram

 We know how fun it is to share your adventures on social media - especially if you have an awesome roof top tent you want to show off!
 But we encourage you to do it in a way that is respectful to nature.
 There have recently been media reports about protected areas being subjected to harmful increased visitor traffic, often as a result of being tagged in pictures on social media such as Instagram.
-If you're traveling in areas where camping is not officially allowed, avoid tagging these places on social media.
 Just enjoy the place for yourself; use your cell phone only in case of emergencies or for private photos, and engage with the real here and now instead of virtual likes.
-Oftentimes, you will end up camping in an area where cell service might not be available, which allows for some much needed time away from your devices.
+Oftentimes, you will end up camping in an area where cell service might not be available, which allows for some much-needed time away from your devices.
 If this is the case, make sure that you have some way to communicate in case of emergencies.